Château d’Aqueria is the largest estate of Tavel. Unusually, its holdings are contiguous rather than scattered throughout the appellation.

 - Winemaker Vincent de Bez is a family member and has worked in the vineyards and cellar since 1977.

-Château d’Aquéria has been making wines in the famed Tavel appellation since the end of the 16th century, when monks from the Abbey of Villeneuve-les-Avignon transferred a large tract of land to the Count of Aquéria.
-Aquéria planted vines on lands that have continued to flourish over the past 400 years.
+Château d’Aqueria has been making wines in Tavel since the end of the 16th century, when monks from the Abbey of Villeneuve-les-Avignon transferred a large tract of land to the Count of Aqueria.
+Aqueria planted vines on lands that have continued to flourish over the past 400 years.

 400 Years of Vine Growing